aaronKilpatrick/javascript-projects/README.md

 Really happy with this project.
 Even though it was super simpler I really was able to think outside the simple practices I have been taught.
 When I first started these 100 projects, I would of created a *forEach* loop for all the buttons to add *switch* or *if* statements to them.
 Instead I wrapped the buttons in a *div* and used *Event Delegation*.
 I figured out each button would use the exact same *DOM* call but with a different button so I just made a function to handle that one line of code.
 Simple and readable.

+## Project 017 - Desktop Calculator
+**Javascript Used:**
+* Control Structures
+* Destructuring Assignment
+* DOM Manipulation
+* Event Delegation
+* Event Listeners
+* Objects
+* Switch Statements

+This took some time.
+Even though I just did the previous calculator project, I was overcomplicating some of the functions.
+I cut it back and it actually turned out very similar with the previous project.
+Next time I might wait a few days before I tackle a project of a similar nature so I can really stress test myself.
+*Excuse the inline styling, it is a project template*